What should I do before the session?

 Can I buy high resolution files and print them myself?

 After giving it a great deal of thought I decided not to sell high resolution digital files with a print release.
 My reputation is based on the images I create and no matter how good the digital file I create is I can’t control or guarantee the print quality if I’m not the one ordering the prints.
 Some labs use lower quality printing processes or papers, some apply automatic corrections that may change the way the photo looks, and any of these things could lower the quality of my work which is a reflection of my brand.
-I want to insure you recieve the best quality product possible that will last as long as possible which is why I only work with the best photo labs in the industry and don’t allow my photos to be printing by anyone else.
+I want to insure you recieve the best quality product possible that will last as long as possible which is why I only work with the best photo labs in the industry and don’t allow my photos to be printed by anyone else.